 • Sugar and carbohydrates correlate with the risk of prostate cancer.

-• High intake of dairy/calcium products is also associated with increased risk of prostate cancer.
+• A high intake of dairy/calcium products is also associated with an increased risk of prostate cancer.

 Complications Of Prostate Cancer